 Hair loss may develop slowly with hypothyroidism and hyperthyroidism.
 You won’t necessarily notice patches missing or bald spots.
 Instead, your hair may seem thinner all over.

 You lose between 50 and 100 hairs from your head each day.
-If normal hair growth is interrupted, hairs aren’t being replenished, and a uniform hair loss may occur.
+If normal hair growth is interrupted, hairs aren’t being replenished, and uniform hair loss may occur.

 The good news is that hair loss caused by thyroid conditions is typically temporary.
 You may experience hair loss even after starting drugs to help with your condition.
 Some people worry the drugs are causing hair loss, but it may have more to do with the life cycle of hair.

 Mild forms of thyroid conditions don’t generally lead to thinning hair.
 As a result, working with your doctor to keep your condition under control with medication may keep your hair thicker or regenerate growth.
-Results will likely not be immediate because hair takes some time to develop and then grow.
+Results will likely not be immediate because hair takes some time to develop and grow.

 Possible medications include: